chapel-lang/chapel/doc/rst/tools/chplcheck/chplcheck.rst

 an editor, the editor may provide a way to apply fixits directly with a Quick Fix.

 When using the command line, a few additional flags are available to control how fixits are applied:

 * ``--fixit``: Apply fixits to the file.
 By default, this is done in-place, overwriting the original file with the fixed version.
-* ``--fixit-suffix <suffix>``: Save the original file with the given suffix before applying fixits.
+* ``--fixit-suffix <suffix>``: Apply fixits to a new file with the given suffix appended to the original file name.
+For example, ``--fixit-suffix .fixed`` would create a new file named ``myfile.chpl.fixed`` with the fixits applied.
 * ``--interactive``: Starts an interactive session where you can choose which fixits to apply.

 Setting Up In Your Editor
 -------------------------